rick4stley/rstar/README.md

 #### rstar:draw([only_boxes])

+This method will work only if the script runs in [LOVE2D](https://love2d.org/) framework.
 This is a debug method: draws tree's structure (for now only if its height is <= 5).
 Each level is drawn with a different color, while boxes are drawn in white.
 When `only_boxes` is set to false, this method won't draw internal nodes.